 et d’électro-rock mélancolique.
 Obsédante comme une

-bande-son de David Lynch, la musique de Lycia atteint sans doute sa pleine
+bande-son de David Lynch, la musique de Lycia atteint sans doute sa

 maturité sur ce disque, avec des morceaux comme "Colder", pop-song